OrlandoDevs/orlandodevs.github.io/_posts/2015-11-20-github-pages-cloudfront-aws-lambda.md

 This rule forces the site to always use `https`.

 **2. Custom Caching**
 Here we forced our site to "Cache everything".
 This is important because by default <a href="https://support.cloudflare.com/hc/en-us/articles/200168306-Is-there-a-tutorial-for-PageRules-" target="_blank">CloudFlare _does not cache_ HTML and other dynamic pages</a> (as somebody kindly pointed out to us on Hacker News).
+Please note that we are talking about Edge Cache here, which is a form of server-side caching that CloudFlare provides (as well as other CDN providers).

-Once CloudFlare was configured, we only ran into one problem: **cache invalidation**.
-Since we set CloudFlare to cache everything for 1 week, how could we make sure the home page was instantly refreshed when we add new articles?
+Once CloudFlare was configured, we only ran into one problem: **Edge cache invalidation**.
+Since we set CloudFlare to cache everything on the server-side for 1 week, how could we make sure the home page is instantly refreshed when we add new articles?

 It turns out that CloudFlare offers an API to purge its cache, so we started investigating on how we could consume this API every time a pull request is merged.